-All of the foregoing reports accompany this proxy statement.
-You may obtain a copy of any of these reports and any of the other documents incorporated by reference from us, without charge, excluding all exhibits unless we have specifically incorporated by reference an exhibit in this proxy statement.
-Requests should be made to the Secretary of our company in writing at the following address:
+You may obtain a copy of this report, without charge.
+Requests should be made to the Secretary of our company at the following address:

-Forgent Networks, Inc. Attn: Jay Peterson Chief Financial Officer 108 Wild Basin Road Austin, Texas 78746

-YOU SHOULD RELY ONLY ON THE INFORMATION CONTAINED IN THIS PROXY STATEMENT OR ANNEXED HERETO TO VOTE ON THE MATTERS SET FORTH ABOVE.
+Forgent Networks, Inc. Attn: Jay Peterson Chief Financial Officer 108 Wild Basin Road Austin, Texas 78746 62 YOU SHOULD RELY ONLY ON THE INFORMATION CONTAINED IN THIS PROXY STATEMENT OR ANNEXED HERETO TO VOTE ON THE MATTERS SET FORTH ABOVE.
 WE HAVE NOT AUTHORIZED ANYONE TO PROVIDE YOU WITH INFORMATION THAT IS DIFFERENT FROM WHAT IS CONTAINED IN THIS PROXY STATEMENT.
-THIS PROXY STATEMENT IS DATED , 2003.
-YOU SHOULD NOT ASSUME THAT THE INFORMATION CONTAINED IN THIS PROXY STATEMENT IS ACCURATE AS OF ANY DATE OTHER THAN THAT DATE AND THE MAILING OF THIS PROXY STATEMENT TO STOCKHOLDERS SHALL NOT CREATE ANY IMPLICATION TO THE CONTRARY.

-By Order of the Board of Directors

-JAY C. PETERSON Secretary
+THIS PROXY STATEMENT IS DATED SHOULD NOT ASSUME THAT THE INFORMATION CONTAINED IN THIS PROXY STATEMENT IS ACCURATE AS OF ANY DATE OTHER THAN THAT DATE AND THE MAILING OF THIS PROXY STATEMENT TO STOCKHOLDERS SHALL NOT CREATE ANY IMPLICATION TO THE CONTRARY.
+By Order of the Board of Directors JAY C. PETERSON Secretary Austin, Texas 63 ANNEX A -----ASSET PURCHASE AGREEMENT BY AND BETWEEN FORGENT NETWORKS, INC.,

-Austin, Texas

-ANNEX A